aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### ReadTimeout
-Timeout for reading response packets from the controller in milliseconds
+Timeout for reading response packets from the device in milliseconds

 **Type**: Integer